Vedinsoh/discord-auto-publisher/README.md

 ### Keep in mind!
 * Bot can only publish 10 messages per hour (just as users), this is rate limited by Discord!
-* If you want to temporarily stop the bot from publishing messages in any of your announcement channels, just remove its' `Read Messages` permission.
+* If you want to temporarily stop the bot from publishing messages in any of your announcement channels, just remove its' `Read Messages` permission in a desired channel.
 * **If one of your announcement channels is very spammy, your server will get blacklisted from using the bot!** Please be sensible when using the bot and don't make your moderation log channels or general chat into an announcement channel.

 **Need help?
 Don't hesitate to message me on Discord: `Forcellrus#5555`**